 Open PhD Positions

 We are an interdisciplinary team at the Chair of Safety, Performance and Reliability for Learning Systems, and we are looking for three exceptional PhD candidates to join our team.
 The PhD positions will be full-time (100%, TV-L E13).
 We are committed to fostering a diverse and inclusive research environment, and we strongly encourage candidates from underrepresented groups to apply.
-The review process will begin on December 06, 2024 and continue until filled.
+The review process is on a rolling basis.
 Please refer to the "Application Procedure" section for details on how to apply (application form).

 Our actions are guided by what we see and how we understand the world around us.
 While there have been significant advancements in interpreting images and other sensory data, these breakthroughs have not yet fully translated into robotics.
 The goal of this work is to harness semantic and contextual understanding to enable robots to make appropriate decisions.